jmpsec/osctrl-docs/content/usage/provision.sh/_index.md

   --admin-hostname HOSTNAME 	Hostname for the admin service.
 Default is 127.0.0.1 --api-hostname HOSTNAME 	Hostname for the API service.
 Default is 127.0.0.1 -X PASS     --password 	Force the admin password for the admin interface.
-Default is random -U          --update 		Pull from master and sync files to the current folder -c PATH     --certfile PATH 	Path to supplied TLS server PEM certificate(s) bundle -d DOMAIN   --domain DOMAIN 	Domain for the TLS certificate to be generated using letsencrypt -e EMAIL    --email EMAIL 	Domain for the TLS certificate to be generated using letsencrypt
+Default is random -c PATH     --certfile PATH 	Path to supplied TLS server PEM certificate(s) bundle -d DOMAIN   --domain DOMAIN 	Domain for the TLS certificate to be generated using letsencrypt -e EMAIL    --email EMAIL 	Domain for the TLS certificate to be generated using letsencrypt